michal-madeiski/studies-cpp-effective-programming-techniques/README.md

 _TEP\_Lab[number] is a two-week homework assignment.<br>_
-_TEP\_Mod[number] is a live coding task called "modification" by the lab class instructor.<br>_ _Mods for Lab2, Lab3 and Lab5 can be found in their dirs or directly in the code (marked wuth a comment).<br>_ _TEP_Proj is a four-week homework assignment._
+_TEP\_Mod[number] is a live coding task called "modification" by the lab class instructor.<br>_ _Mods for Lab2, Lab3 and Lab5 can be found in their dirs or directly in the code (marked with a comment).<br>_ _TEP_Proj is a four-week homework assignment._